Luang Prabang, Laos (Travel Blog)

 Best Time To Visit Luang Prabang

 The dry season in Luang Prabang is generally from November to May.
 Probably the best time of year is November to January, when temperatures are more moderate.
-August is the wettest time of year, flooding and land slides are a possibility.
+August is the wettest time of year, flooding and landslides are a possibility.
+These could close the roads to Luang Prabang from Vang Vieng.
 It would be lovely to see the dragon boat races in Luang Prabang in September or October.
 For more on temperatures, rainfall and climate in Luang Prabang, see here.

 We hope you get a chance to visit Luang Prabang, for many it’s a step into another world.
-Try, if you can to visit Vang Vieng and Vientiane too for totally different but still fascinating experiences.
+Try, if you can, to visit Vang Vieng and Vientiane too for totally different but still fascinating experiences.
 In Vientiane don’t miss the famous ” Monster of Concrete” nor the eye-opening Cope Visitor Centre.
-Laos has a lot to offer and thanks for visiting our Luang Prabang travel blog.
+Laos has a lot to offer and thanks for visiting our Luang Prabang travel blog page.

 If you'd like to hire a car during your stay, use this car rental comparison tool to find the best deal!